gioele/git-collab-guide/guide.en.md

 To do any modification we need to clone this new repository onto our computer.

     $ git clone https://github.com/git-learner/fluffytron.git
+    Cloning into 'fluffytron'...
+    remote: Counting objects: 17, done.
+    remote: Compressing objects: 100% (12/12), done.
+    remote: Total 17 (delta 4), reused 17 (delta 4)
+    Unpacking objects: 100% (17/17), done.
+    Checking connectivity... done.

 Git has now downloaded a copy of our own repository in a directory of our computer.
 In git terms we just cloned our remote repository into our local repository (It is slightly confusing, isn't it?
 It will be clearer later.)

-Let's see what is inside this newly created directory.
+Let's move into this newly created directory and see what is inside it.

+    $ cd fluffytron

 TODO: image directory contents